AineNicD/pands-project/README.md

 ![](virginica.png)

-For outputing scatter plots of each pair of data. [scattervar.py]().
+For outputing scatter plots of each pair of variables, [scattervar.py](https://github.com/AineNicD/pands-project/blob/master/scatterVar.py).
+I turned to the Seaborn library where I found this import
-These imports were used in this code
 ~~~
 from pandas.plotting import scatter_matrix
-import seaborn as sns
 ~~~
-There are so many great codes for analysis in the Seaborn library [seaborn website](https://seaborn.pydata.org/generated/seaborn.PairGrid.html)  helped me deveop this for the scatterplots of each pair, seaborn.FacetGrid is a Multi-plot grid for plotting conditional relationships.
+There are so many great codes for analysis in the Seaborn library [seaborn website](https://seaborn.pydata.org/generated/seaborn.PairGrid.html), it helped me deveop this for the scatterplots of each pair, seaborn.FacetGrid is a Multi-plot grid for plotting conditional relationships.
 After many failed attemps and playing around with it, I used this method to produce these two lines of code.
 ~~~